MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-download-azure-marketplace-item.md

 - A disconnected Azure Stack Hub environment with the following prerequisites:

-  - Your Azure Stack deployment must be [registered with Azure]{.underline}.
+  - Your Azure Stack deployment must be registered with Azure.

   - The computer that has internet connectivity must have **Azure Stack PowerShell Module version 1.2.11** or later.
 If not already present, [install Azure Stack-specific PowerShell modules](azure-stack-powershell-install.md).